Just where do rich content images; those images in question answers, carousels, and knowledge panels at Google come

-First step is for Google to look at the query, and make certain that it is a question answering query, of the type that is looking for a specific answer, such as “what is the capital of Washington?”
+The first step is for Google to look at the query, and make certain that it is a question-answering query, of the type that is looking for a specific answer, such as “what is the capital of Washington?”

 The second step is to get an answer, in this case, “Olympia”.

 Google will take the question and the answer, and try to create a “contextual query” out of them.
-It can do this a number of ways, as described in the patent, but one way to concatenate (merge together) the question and answer, like: “capital of Washington Olympia”.
+It can do this in many ways, as described in the patent, but one way to concatenate (merge) the question and answer, like: “capital of Washington Olympia”.

 This algorithm then takes the original question, the original answer, and the contextual query (the two joined together in this instance), and runs all three on an image search.
 It compares the images returned for all three and chooses the most relevant, and possibly the most important.
 To do that in part, it could look at the PageRanks of the pages the pictures appear upon.

 It then displays the image it might show.
 For the “capital of Washington” query, there’s a picture and a map.
 They are likely from Google’s collection of images, and Google Maps.
-Searches for the capitals of other states show a similar pattern combining image with map.
+Searches for the capitals of other states show a similar pattern combining an image with a map.

-Google seems to have their images much more organized now than they have in past years.
+Google seems to have its images much more organized now than they have in past years.
 And they seem to have a lot of confidence that pictures they might show in knowledge panels and one boxes are going to be correct.

 I have seen some carousel results where instead of showing images of some places included, Google has been showing a map of its location instead.
 Like this one on a search for wineries in Virginia, where the last one shows a map instead of a picture.

 I likely won’t change the way I try to optimize images for SEO, as described above.

 Now you have an idea of how Google might choose rich content images for carousels and knowledge panels and oneboxes in response to question answering queries.